-On behalf of the Municipal District of Foothills No. 31 (the MD), Amec Foster Wheeler Environment & Infrastructure (Amec Foster Wheeler) jointly with Advisian WorleyParsons Group (Advisian) undertook the Flood Related Areas of Concern on the Highwood River and Little Bow River within the Municipal District of Foothills Scoping Study (Scoping Study).
+On behalf of the Municipal District of Foothills No. 31 (Foothills), Amec Foster Wheeler Environment & Infrastructure (Amec Foster Wheeler) jointly with Advisian undertook the Flood Related Areas of Concern on the Highwood River within Foothills and Little Bow River upstream of the Twin Valley Reservoir Scoping Study (Scoping Study).